uncle-barchen/ruqmoi/ruqmoi.md

 + Tarot: Knight ♠/Swords
   + upright: action-oriented, impulsive, defending beliefs, driven, fast-thinking
   + reversed: unfocused, no direction, disregarding consequences, unpredictability
++ The Wanderer's Oracle: Rain Clouds ‖ Thunder
+  + situation: The Wanderer hears thunder boom in the rain clouds which surround them, but where, and whether, lightning will strike is not yet clear.
+  + admonition: Be alert and carefully monitor the signs to determine where the storm front is going.
+    You'll have to act quickly and decisively once you know, and you can forget about second chances.
 + Greek Myth: The Odyssey - 1\.
 The Cave
   + overview: After the sack of the Kikonians the sailors wouldn't leave quickly, so they barely escaped.
     A storm takes them to the Lotus Eaters and more sailors are lost there.
 Then they come to the cave